Kiskelis/aw-sales-dashboards/README.md

 - **Customer Insights**

 The goal was to move beyond basic reporting and deliver a fully interactive, insight-driven solution for decision-makers.
 It highlights **key performance metrics**, **strategic business insights**, **trend analysis**, and **customer segmentation** - all while applying **best practices in dashboard design, data modeling, and storytelling**.
+While the AdventureWorks dataset was already relatively clean, it was not immediately ready for advanced analysis.
+To support meaningful insights, I:

+- **Connected tables through primary and foreign keys** to build a robust **star schema** optimized for reporting and performance.
+- Performed targeted **feature engineering**, such as creating calculated columns and measures, to enable **deeper analysis of customer behavior, product performance, and sales trends**.
+- Ensured the model followed **best practices in data modeling**, making it both scalable and efficient for DAX calculations.

+This preparation laid the foundation for dashboards that go beyond surface-level reporting and provide **actionable insights** for different stakeholder groups.

 ---
+## 📸 Preview
 ![Sales Dashboard Demo](aw_sales_dashboard/Images/forGitHub/aw_gif.gif)
+---

 ## 🖼 Executive Dashboard – Screenshots